jmccann-dev-10/regex-notes/README.md

 16b-501984-456754<br>
 1f-302002-349673__

-The above serial codes are a small sample of codes from the catelog of the fictional bio-medical company: `Medical Schmedical`.
-They release a wide variety of bio-medical supplies ranging from artifical insulin to artificial joints.
+The above serial codes are a small sample of codes from the catalog of the fictional bio-medical company: `Medical Schmedical`.
+They release a wide variety of bio-medical supplies ranging from artificial insulin to artificial joints.
 This might look at first like a bunch of random numbers and letters but when looking through some documentation you find there's a pattern to the madness:

 __|13|b|-|06|1972|-|202645|__
-1. Model #: 13 is an artifical knee
+1. Model #: 13 is an artificial knee
 1. Version: b means this model is a replacement for an older model
 1. Delimiter
 1. Warehouse: Made in warehouse #6
 1. Year: Made in 1972
-1. Delimter
+1. Delimiter
 1. Unique Identifier: 202645th item manufactured at warehouse #6 in 1972

 Since we now know the last 4 digits of the middle six is the year manufactured, we already know the final solution is going to need to include `\d{4}`.
-Since there's two segements of six digits, though, we'll need to give Regex a little help in order to tell it which four digits we want.
+Since there are two segments of six digits, though, we'll need to give Regex a little help in order to tell it which four digits we want.

 _Lookbehind Solution_
-1. If we want to use a lookbehind solution, we'll need to backtrack from the year to something unique between the last two segements
+1. If we want to use a lookbehind solution, we'll need to backtrack from the year to something unique between the last two segments
-1. If we backtrack two characters, we can see there's a combination of two digits before the four digits we want, but this doesn't make the solution unique between the last two segements yet: `\d{2}`
+1. If we backtrack two characters, we can see there's a combination of two digits before the four digits we want, but this doesn't make the solution unique between the last two segments yet: `\d{2}`
-1. Stepping back one character further shows us both of the last segments are preceeded by a hyphen as well, but we'll have to backtrack further because the pattern we've specified still isn't unique between the two segements: `-\d{2}`
+1. Stepping back one character further shows us both of the last segments are preceded by a hyphen as well, but we'll have to backtrack further because the pattern we've specified still isn't unique between the two segments: `-\d{2}`
-1. Going back one more character we now have something we can latch onto that's different.
+1. Going back one more character, we now have something we can latch onto that's different.
 If we go backward one more character we land on the model version.
 Since this is the only non-digit character in the entire sequence, latching onto this will allow us to distinguish which of the two segments we have: `[a-z]-\d{2}`

 Final: `(?<=[a-z]-\d{2})\d{4}`